Triply heavy baryon spectroscopy revisited: Numerical RESULTS

 We clarify a common misconception regarding $J^P=\frac{1}{2}^+$ states in three-identical-particle systems.
 Contrary to claims in Refs.~\cite{Yang:2019lsg,Yu:2025gdg}, $S$-wave bound states are indeed possible despite the Pauli principle.
 While no symmetric $S=1/2$ spin state exists for three identical fermions, Eq.~\eqref{eq:Phi1} demonstrates how symmetric spatial states can be constructed through appropriate combinations of two-particle symmetric states.
 This explains the presence of closely spaced $S$-wave and $D$-wave states in the $\frac{1}{2}^+$ channel of $\Omega_{ccc}$ and $\Omega_{bbb}$ mass spectra.

-It is true that the $J^P=\frac{1}{2}^+$ $S$-wave states are also calculated by using harmonic oscillator expansion in Ref.~\cite{Liu:2019vtx}, but there is a defect.
-In principle, the level structures of $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons should be exactly the same, that is, the order of each state will not change.
-However, for the mass spectra of $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons calculated in Ref.~\cite{Liu:2019vtx}, the mass of $D$-wave $\Omega_{ccc}$ baryon with $J^P=\frac{1}{2}^+$ is higher than that of $S$-wave $\Omega_{ccc}$ baryon, while for the $\Omega_{bbb}$ baryons, it is the opposite, which indicates that the harmonic oscillator expansion method has defects.
+It is true that the $J^P=\frac{1}{2}^+$ $S$-wave states are also calculated by using harmonic oscillator expansion in Ref.~\cite{Liu:2019vtx}.
+However, for the mass spectra of $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons calculated in Ref.~\cite{Liu:2019vtx}, the mass of $D$-wave $\Omega_{ccc}$ baryon with $J^P=\frac{1}{2}^+$ is higher than that of $S$-wave $\Omega_{ccc}$ baryon, while for the $\Omega_{bbb}$ baryons, it is the opposite.
 Our calculation results show that the energy level order of $\Omega_{ccc}$ and $\Omega_{bbb}$ is exactly the same.
+As shown in Fig.~\ref{fig:Mass spectrum}, the $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons exhibit similar mass spectra, reflected in their comparable excitation energies.
+Since the kinetic energy and spin-dependent terms contain constituent quark masses, there are small differences in the excitation energies between $\Omega_{ccc}$ and $\Omega_{bbb}$.
+Based on the heavy-quark flavor symmetry, this similarity in the mass spectra may be a characteristic of triply heavy baryons.